 - Indigo to alleviate skin problems.

-These days, colour for health and healing uses a variety of methods and techniques.
+When using colour for health and healing there is currently a variety of methods and techniques.
 Many will be explored in the blog, through personal experience and sharing information, including various products that are available.